Chalarangelo/30-seconds-of-code/content/snippets/git/s/commit-different-date.md

 ---
-title: "Tip: Create a commit with a different date"
-shortTitle: Create a commit with a different date
+title: Create a commit with a different date
 type: tip
 language: git
 tags: [commit]